skaya/angular-on-rails/README.md

 ```
 - - -
 #### Packages installing
-To get started you have to install `webpack` and [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) both globally and in the project.
+To get started you have to install `webpack` and [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) both globally and in a project.
 The global installing is necessary to be able to use the webpack commands.
-The local version specifies webpack version used on a project.
-The small difference between installing `webpack` and `webpack-dev-server` is that local version of *webpack-dev-server* should be installed only in `devDependencies` and not in dependencies for production:
+The local version specifies a webpack version used on a project.
+The small difference between installing `webpack` and `webpack-dev-server` is that the local version of *webpack-dev-server* should be installed only in `devDependencies` and not in dependencies for production:
 ```
 npm install webpack --global
 npm install webpack --save